Hawaii Driver's License

 • Pass the written knowledge test.
 The exam is designed to test your knowledge of roadway signs and laws featured in the Hawaii Driver’s Manual.
 It contains 30 questions, and you must get 24 right to pass.

-If you would like to know more about this part of the licensing process, we recommend that you read our in-depth Hawaii learner’s permit guide.
+If you would like to know more about this part of the licensing process, read our in-depth Hawaii learner’s permit guide.

 The Hawaii provisional license is also known as a restricted license.
 It allows you to drive unsupervised, except during curfew.
 It also limits the number of non-family members that you can transport.